 A couple of days ago, Chuck Wendig posted a long expletive-rich rant about the proliferation of low-quality books—which he blames on self-publishing’s lack of gatekeepers—and how that makes it harder for everyone because the signal (quality books) is being buried in the noise (poorly written/edited/packaged books).
 And despite the high-handed tone so many writers adopt when writing about others (and perhaps I’m guilty of that as well), he makes some good points.

-There are nearly 200 comments on the post so far, but I wouldn’t call it a comments thread, as most of the participants, even when replying to each other, seem to be talking past each other.
-Even so, it’s an interesting read and worth a few (or more than a few) minutes if this is a topic of any interest to you.
+There are nearly 200 comments on the post so far, but I wouldn’t call it a comments thread, as most of the participants, even when replying to one another, seem to be talking past one another.
+Even so, it’s an interesting read worth a few (or more than a few) minutes if this is a topic of any interest to you.

 One thing I find distasteful about many of these discussions about publishing is that the participants so often take the the attitude of “there’s this problem and it’s your fault!”
 Maybe this is more than simply a difference of opinion.
 Wendig writes:

 But the very existence of self-publishing as the robust option it has become is one that comes out of a culture of people.
 And the books that exist now and do well now are sometimes the product of that culture and of the collective passions of people who freely share information.

 These cultural differences I think do come into play.
 Maybe that’s why so many times it feels like these discussions are less debate and more tribal warfare.
 I tend to see both sides, though, and feel caught in the middle.
 I come from two cultures—one of highbrow (or high-middlebrow?) attitude about the importance of quality, and one of entrepreneurial attitude about forging your own path, which in part, at least for me, has an element of rebellion against orthodoxy for orthodoxy’s sake.